-In my college while I was studying computers, I have seen my friends mug up entire C++ programs!
+In my college days, I have seen my friends mug up entire C++ programs!
 In the lab examinations, they used to type computer programs from their memory!
 One friend who was sitting next to me got 100+ compiler errors.
 He got worried and whispered to me

-I just glanced through his screen and observed that there was a missing closing bracket which was causing the compilation error!
+I glanced through his screen and the first thing I observed was that there was a missing closing bracket which was causing the compilation error!